adeelhasan/licensing-dapp/README.md

  -->
 ## Usage

-If you need time based licenses, then the LicenseProject contract will be sufficient.
+If you want to use duration based licenses, the LicenseProject contract will be sufficient.
 If the ability for licensees to rent out their license will be needed, then the RentableLicenseProject (which descends from LicenseProject) should be used.
-In both cases, use the following to first add a license:
+In either case, the sequence is to create a license and for an end user to purchase it.

 ```solidity
 function addLicense(string memory name, uint256 maxRenewals, uint256 duration, uint256 price) returns (uint256 licenseId)